 So you’ve done all the legwork.
 You’ve created a budget, you’re excited about the things you’ll be able to do once you start controlling your money, you’re pumped about saving money, you’re ready to change your lives!!

 Your spouse gets short-tempered whenever you bring it up.

 This is where you can make or break a marriage.

 Set a date to talk about the budget.

-You’ve seen this advise everywhere.
-But, honestly for us, a set date usually backfires for me.
-My husband has to much time to think about it and plan to be short-tempered (ok, honestly that’s probably not what he does.)
+You’ve seen this advice everywhere.
+But, honestly, for us, a set date usually backfires for me.
+My husband has to much time to think about it and plans to be short-tempered (ok, honestly that’s probably not what he does.)
 But if I spring it on him, he tends to participate a little more.

 Grab a few beers, some snacks, whatever will make you both feel casual and not like you’re in a board meeting.